 - where you have given consent to the processing of your data, to withdraw your consent; and

-- to lodge a complaint with the Information Commissioner’s Office (ICO) in the United Kingdom.
-Further information is available from the ICO’s website.
+- to lodge a complaint with the Information Commissioner’s Office (ICO) in the United Kingdom or another relevant supervisory authority..

 We may send text files (e.g., “cookies” or other cached files) or images to your web browser to store information on your computer.
 Such text files and images are used for technical convenience to store information on your computer.
 For instance, we may use a session cookie to store form information that you have entered so that you do not have to enter such information again.
 We may use information stored in such text files and images to customise your experience on this website and to monitor use of this website.
 You may set your browser to notify you when you receive a cookie.
 Many web browsers also allow you to block cookies.
 If you block cookies you may not be able to access certain parts of this website.
 You can disable cookies from your computer system by following the instructions on your browser or at www.allaboutcookies.org.